About our Squadron

 As well five Cadets have been selected over the years, as the Top Air Cadet in Alberta.
 878 Squadron has had a biathlon team since 1997.
-The cadets and coaches have put a great effort in to getting the Team up and running.
-They achieved Many Gold, Silver and Bronze Medals at Zone Competitions as well as at the Provincial Biathlon Competitions and again at the National Biathlon Competitions.
-We have also been fortunate to have had a Junior cadet receive the Nikki Keddie award for being the Top Junior Male Biathlete in Canada.
+The cadets and coaches have put a great effort into getting the Team up and running.
+They achieved Many Gold, Silver, and Bronze Medals at Zone Competitions as well as at the Provincial Biathlon Competitions and again at the National Biathlon Competitions.
+We have also been fortunate to have had a Junior cadet receives the Nikki Keddie award for being the Top Junior Male Biathlete in Canada.
 The Squadron also started a band in 1996 and has 13 members at present.

 878 participates in many fundraising events such as bottle drives, Calendar sales Party on the pond.
 Events we have attended through fundraising are citizenship tours to the Royal Tyrell Museum of Palaeontology (dinosaurs) at Drumheller, AB, and CFB.
 Comox, B.C.
 Other activities throughout the year as well as unit flying days and volunteering at the Canmore highland games.

 Because of our particular environment sandwiched between Kananaskis Country and Banff National Park, we have access to a number of specialists in fields such as outdoors survival and avalanche rescue techniques, and other outdoor activities.